Insurance Claims

 Frequently asked questions

 What if I pick the wrong insurance at submission?
 If the claim is rejected or failed, delete it and file a new one.
 If it’s pending or submitted, there isn’t an in-app cancel or edit path yet.
-If it’s already accepted, handle the correction outside the app - replacement and void workflows aren’t supported yet.
+If it’s already accepted and you’ve billed the wrong insurance entirely, use Void to cancel it with the payer, then submit a new claim against the correct insurance.

 Can I still bill clients directly while this is in beta?
 Yes.
 Claim submission is optional per session.
 Cash, card, and invoice flows work independently of the insurance workflow.
 See Payments for details.

 Why is the feature in beta?
-Because some parts of the end-to-end billing workflow - payment posting, replacement, adjudicated-denial correction, self-service enrollment - are still being built.
-The submission and acknowledgment slice is stable and useful on its own, but you should plan on doing payment reconciliation and corrections outside the app for now.
+Because parts of the end-to-end billing workflow - payment posting, corrections after the payer’s review, self-service enrollment - are still being built.
+Submission, acknowledgment, replace, and void are stable, but you should plan on doing payment reconciliation outside the app for now.